 Mobile technology provides a broad range of options for customer conversations:

-- British Airways are using SMS as a key customer service channel, cutting airport wait time and inbound passenger calls.
+British Airways are using SMS messages as a key customer service channel, cutting airport wait time and inbound passenger calls.

-- Major banks safeguard customer information by sending unique SMS codes for 2-factor authentication.
+Major banks safeguard customer information by sending unique codes via text message for 2-factor authentication.

-- Email marketers are tailoring their email campaigns to smartphone screens, as research suggests that up to 65% of all emails are now opened on a mobile device
+Email marketers are tailoring their email campaigns to smartphone screens, as research suggests that up to 65% of all emails are now opened on a mobile device, particularly for smartphone users

 Empowering customers to choose how they communicate